The 9 Best Income-Generating Assets

 - Platforms: Arrived or Fundrise

-If all of this sounds like too much work, you may be interested in Arrived or Fundrise, which are crowdfunding real estate investment platforms.
+If all of this sounds like too much work, you may be interested in Arrived or Fundrise, two of the best crowdfunding real estate investment platforms.

 - Risk/reward: Low-to-medium